OMA-NVM/gem5cimFStutorial/README.md

 Press the **enter key** and `y` + **enter key** to compile gem5's `scons` file if asked (this might take ~20 minutes for the first time to compile).

-After you see something like `src/dev/x86/pc.cc:117: warn: Don't know what interrupt to clear for console.` in your terminal, open another terminal instance and run:
+After you see something like `src/dev/ps2/mouse.cc:153: warn: Unknown mouse command 0x0.` in your terminal, open another terminal instance and run:

 ```sh